-- i Upon enrolment, the student is given a timetable and a study plan showing the units/subjects to be completed in every study period.
-For the purposes of this policy, a study period is defined as a semester for courses of more than six (6) months in duration, and a term for courses less than six (months) in duration.
-For added clarity, one semester consists of two terms - ii The student is assessed throughout the course, in accordance with the requirements of the course. - iii During each study period, the Course Coordinator reviews students' academic results for that study period to determine whether the student's course progress for that study period has been satisfactory or unsatisfactory.
-Unsatisfactory course progress is defined as failing more than 50% of the units/subjects delivered within two consecutive study periods.
-At risk at not meeting course progress is defined as failing more than 50% of the units delivered in a study period. - iv For courses more than six (6) months in duration, progression is reviewed at the end of the first term in each semester.
-If a student fails more than 50% of the units delivered in that term, an early intervention Warning Letter 1 or Warning Letter 2 is issued to the student. - For courses less than six (6) months in duration, students are issued a Course Progress Reminder Letter in week five (5) of each term to remind them of the course progress requirements. - vi The Course Coordinator reviews students' academic results at the end of each study period to determine whether a student is at risk of not achieving satisfactory course progress for a study period.
-If a student failed more than 50% of the units for the study period, the student is considered to be at risk at not meeting satisfactory course progress and the Course Coordinator will implement the intervention strategy by sending an Intervention Letter.

-- vii Students who fail more than 50% of their units in two consecutive study periods are issued with an Intention to Report Letter. - viii Students can access their results at any time by accessing the student E-Portal and eLearning - ix Trainers are the first point of contact if students have any issues with assessments.
+- i Upon enrolment, the student is given a timetable and a study plan showing the units/subjects to be completed in every term.
+For the purposes of this policy, the length of the term for the purpose of this policy is 3 months in duration.
+For added clarity, the study period is the duration of the course. - ii The student is assessed throughout the course, in accordance with the requirements of the course. - During each term, the Course Coordinator reviews students' academic results for that study period to determine whether the student's course progress for that study period has been satisfactory or unsatisfactory.
+Unsatisfactory course progress is defined as failing more than 50% of the units/subjects delivered within three consecutive terms of a course for courses more than six (6) months in duration or in two consecutive terms of a course for courses six (6) months or less in duration.
+At risk at not meeting course progress is defined as failing more than 50% of the units delivered in a term. - iv For courses more than six (6) months in duration, progression is reviewed at the end of the term.
+If a student fails more than 50% of the units delivered in that term, an early intervention Academic Warning Letter 1 or Academic Warning Letter 2 is issued to the student. - v For courses six (6) months or less in duration, if a student fails more than 50% of the units delivered in first term, an early intervention Academic Warning Letter 1 is issued to the student.
+Students are issued Academic Warning Letter 2 in week seven (7) of second term, if a student continuing fails more than 50% of the units delivered in that term to remind them of the course progress requirements. - vi The Course Coordinator reviews students' academic results at the end of each term to determine whether a student is at risk of not achieving satisfactory course progress for a study period.
+If a student failed more than 50% of the units for the term, the student is considered to be at risk at not meeting satisfactory course progress and the Course Coordinator will implement the intervention strategy by sending an Intervention Academic Warning Letter. - vii Students who fail more than 50% of their units in three consecutive terms of a course for courses more than six (6) months in duration or in two consecutive terms of a course for courses six (6) months or less in duration are issued with an Intention to Report Letter. - viii Students can access their results at any time by accessing the student E-Portal and eLearning - ix Trainers are the first point of contact if students have any issues with assessments.